 Laughter May Be a Key in Fighting Workplace Stress

 How often do you laugh at work?
 I mean, unabashed genuine belly laughter.
 Laughter that you're not trying to control so as not to disturb a coworker, or offend someone in a meeting.
-We're often more reserved at work than we are in our day-to-day lives, and particularly now with the Coronavirus.
+We're often more reserved at work than we are in our day-to-day lives.

 Laughter may be the last thing you think will be appreciated, especially with so many working remotely or the stress of on-site employees so high, but that might be why we need it so desperately.